Meditation | Seven Practices That Make You A More Attractive Man

 I had post-traumatic stress after a car accident that nearly killed me when I was 18 years old.
 Scanning my body and clearing away the trapped emotions healed my permanent back pain and PSTD (post-traumatic stress disorder)

-When I started listening to my body and, in a meditative practise, bringing up those feelings attached to it; my neck pain subsided, my shoulders went back, and I felt calm and relaxed.
+When I started listening to my body and, in a meditative practise, bringing up those feelings attached to it:

 So listening to your body and just allowing those feelings and emotions to come up will fundamentally change your life.